 Popcorn: the savoury smell, the crunchy bite, the salty kick, the buttery finish.
-Many cinema enthusiasts love to feast their taste buds on popcorn, the crisp kernels, while our eyes feast on the big screen.
+Many cinema enthusiasts enjoy savoring the crisp popcorn kernels as their eyes feast on the big screen.
 Popcorn has comfortably become the perfect snack to have while watching a movie.
 It is the staple snack at movie centres.
 But have you ever wondered why popcorn and going to the movie theatre go hand in hand?

 This piece discusses the short history of popcorn at the movies and why you should ditch popcorn at movie theatres.